cbl-dart/cbl-dart/packages/cbl/README.md

 To stop listening to changes just cancel the subscription, like with any other stream.

+### Closing resources

+Some types implement `ClosableResource`.
+At the moment these are `Database` and `Replicator`.
+Once you are done with an instance of these types, call its `close` method.
+This will free resources used by the object, as well as remove listeners, close streams and close child resources.
+For example closing a database will also close any associated replicators.

 ## 📖 Usage examples

 ### Open a database